theinvertedform/umt.world/collections/_fiction/polyamory.md

 # 2016: Eden and La plante

 Winter came and went and came around again.
-Snow was falling softly as he sat in an alley sending long text messages to Noelle.
-She had blocked his number and he wrote because he knew she would not receive them.
+Snow was falling softly as he sat in an alley writing her long text messages.
+She had blocked his number, and he wrote because he knew she would not receive them.
 The MDMA was hitting.
-He was only a block away from Duffy's place on Van Horne, although it had since been expropriated by the landlord, the entire building evacuated for renovations.
+He was only a block away from Duffy's place, although it had since been expropriated by the landlord and the entire building evacuated for renovations.
 Tonight he was going to a show at La Plante, a loft in the commercial buildings on the north side of the street, bordered to the north by the train tracks.

 Radiant Baby stood onstage, gyrating his hips, makeup and sequins glowing in the lights.
-As Marc stood by himself in the dark crowd, moving and feeling a profound connection to what he knew was kitschy electro-pop, someone tapped him on the shoulder.
+As Marc stood by himself in the dark crowd, moving and feeling a profound connection to what he knew was just kitsch, someone tapped him on the shoulder.

 "Don't I know you?" she asked.

 "Uh..." he looked at her closely, difficult in the dark and with his vision swimming from the drugs.
 A vertigo overtook him, but at this point connections still felt possible.
 The city was still new; everything happened so fast and furiously that he almost took it for granted.
-This level of socializing was his only frame of reference, so for him it felt possible that he could go out alone, without any explicit intentions of socializing, just to be around people---and that a pretty girl could tap him on the shoulder in the dark and start talking to him out of her own volition.
+This level of socializing was his only frame of reference, so for him it felt possible that he could go out alone, without any explicit intentions of meeting someone---just to be around people---and that a pretty girl could tap him on the shoulder in the dark and start talking to him out of her own volition.

 "I don't think so," he said.

 "Yeah, aren't you taking French lessons?
 Don't you go to the Centre Saint-Louis?"

 "Wow, that's right, I do!"
-He was more surprised at being recognized than by the rarity of the conversation.
+He was more surprised at being recognized than by being approached.
 Even with his small frame of reference---even feeling like it's normal that a woman would come up and talk to him, the fact of being recognized was not normal.
 Even now, at 25, in his glory years, he still conceived of himself as being invisible and anonymous.

 "Wow!
 Yes, that's right!"
 He studied her face again.
 Curly dark hair down to her ears, high cheekbones and a sharp nose.
 He liked it.

 "I recognized you," she told him.

 They chatted as Radiant Baby continued through his set.
-It turned out that she knew the artist, which is what brought her to the event that night.
+Her name was Eden, and she knew the artist, which is what brought her to the event that night.
 She was there with friends.

 "Who are you here with?"

 "Just myself."

 She seemed impressed instead of disgusted, as he assumed she would be.
-Rather than think *loser with no options*, she interpreted it as an *intentional decision*.
-The show was wrapping up and it wasn't even midnight in the morning.
+Rather than think *loser with no friends*, which is how he felt, she interpreted it as an *intentional decision*.
+The show was wrapping up and it wasn't even midnight.

 "Any plans after this?" she asked him.